 Bus gates have been introduced in areas where it would be inappropriate for a high volume of through traffic, such as residential areas.

 Yes – but not primarily for cars.
 Brownlow Road’s narrow design and overwhelmingly residential status make it completely unsuitable to carry its current levels of up to 10,000 vehicles a day, often clogging up the entire road.
 At the heart of a low traffic neighbourhood, Brownlow Road will continue to be a through route – but one that prioritises active travel and public transport.
-We hope to see hundreds of school children walking, cycling and scooting along it every day on the school run to Bowes Primary, Bounds Green School, and other schools in the area – as well as hundreds of commuters cycling instead of taking the car or Piccadilly Line.
+We hope to see hundreds of school children walking, cycling and scooting along it every day on the school run to Bowes Primary, Bounds Green School, and other schools in the area – as well as hundreds of commuters cycling instead of taking the car.

 For more information, see Evaporating traffic?
 Impact of low traffic neighbourhoods on main roads.